 Step 3: Determine Priorities, Inflows and Outflows.
 Now that we know the change we want to see and the behavior we need to change, we have to plan out how to actually make it happen.
 We’re completing the circle of the climate venture map.
 We have a different kind of goal than a traditional business’s product or service, but we still need to plan it out.
 There’s value in us creating this target action, and in people taking it, and this is only going to increase as we start to pass new laws on things like prices on carbon emissions.
 We need to prioritize our own activities and make sure we have the help and resources we need to cause the change.

 “The growth story of the 21st century can unlock unprecedented opportunities of a strong, sustainable, inclusive economy.
 The benefits of climate action are greater than ever before, while the costs of inaction continue to mount.
 It is time for a decisive shift to a new climate economy.” – New Climate Economy 2018 Report

 Go through your list in #2 table and highlight priorities.
-Make a table and list priorities, as well as inflows (what we consume) and outflows (what we produce).
-A positive flow should be maintained.
+Make a table and list priorities, as well as inflows (what we need or consume) and outflows (what we provide or produce).
+A positive flow should be maintained, in that the overall value of outflows should be great that inflows in order to sustain the venture.
 Once we complete our table we can easily define our Mission.
 This should also advise the marketing, sales and financial plans.